MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/restrictedviewaccess-policy.md

 ---
 title: Kusto RestrictedViewAccess policy management - Azure Data Explorer
-description: This article describes RestrictedViewAccess policy in Azure Data Explorer.
+description: Learn about RestrictedViewAccess policy commands in Azure Data Explorer.
+See how to turn this policy on and off and how to view the policy status on tables.
 services: data-explorer
 author: orspod
 ms.author: orspodek